Lifailon/Kinozal-Bot/README.md

 ### Example commands:

-`/search Рокки 2` - Search all movies (up to 50 movie buttons with movie link) \
+`/search Rocky 2` - Search all movies (up to 50 movie buttons with movie link) \
-`/search 1979 Рокки` - Search for a movie filtered by year of release \
+`/search 1979 Rocky` - Search for a movie filtered by year of release \
-`/actor Сильвестр Сталлоне` - Search by actor
+`/actor Sylvester Stallone` - Search by actor